Private Hierarchical Clustering and Efficient Approximation: Preliminaries

 \item Initially, each input point $v_i \in \dataset$ forms a singleton cluster $\{ v_i \}$ as a leaf in~$T$ (at its lowest level~$n$).

-\item Iteratively, the $i$ root clusters (at top level $i$) form $i-1$ new root clusters in $T$ (at higher level $i-1$), with the closest two merged into a union cluster as their parent, and each other cluster copied to level $i-1$ as its parent.
+\item Iteratively, in $n-\ell_t$ \emph{clustering rounds}, the $i$ root clusters (at top level $i$) form $i-1$ new root clusters in $T$ (at higher level $i-1$), with the closest two merged into a union cluster as their parent, and each other cluster copied to level $i-1$ as its parent.

 \end {itemize}